 • The distributional consequences of a broad base or a higher rate are likely to be similar, but not for all types of spending categories.
-The Commonwealth's most recent tax expenditure analysis shows that the proportion of spending on GST-exempt goods and services is similar for lower-income and higher income households (Figure 4).22 However, broadening the base to fresh food would, all else being equal, be less equitable than a higher rate, as fresh food makes up a higher share of spending for lower income households than wealthier ones.
-The opposite, albeit to a lesser magnitude, is true for education and childcare services (Figure 5).
-Notwithstanding, a more direct and effective way to sustain distributional equity is to use additional GST revenues to fund increases in social security rates or lower income tax rate.
+The Commonwealth's most recent tax expenditure analysis shows that the proportion of spending on GST-exempt goods and services is similar for lower-income and higher income households (Figure 4).
+There is evidence to suggest that broadening the base to all food could be less equitable than a higher rate, as GST-exempt food makes up a higher share of spending for lower income households than higher income ones (but not necessarily that households suffering greater financial stress would be disproportionately affected).
+However, evidence suggests that including education and childcare services in the base could be slightly less regressive than a higher rate.
+(Figure 5).
+Notwithstanding, a more direct and effective way to sustain distributional equity is to use additional GST revenues to fund increases in social security rates and lower income tax rate.

 Figure 4: Value of total GST exemptions as a share of household income and consumptions (ex. housing), 2015-16

-Source: Australian Treasury, 2019 Tax Benchmarks and Variations Statement Figure 5: Value of GST exempt categories as a share of household consumption (ex. housing), 2015-16
+Source: Australian Treasury, 2019 Tax Benchmarks and Variations Statement

+Figure 5: Value of GST exempt categories as a share of household consumption (ex. housing), 2015-16